DishaSangiri/kaggle_capstone_project/README.md

 The platform visualizes the ecosystem through an interactive dashboard and a 3D planet, allowing users to observe how consistent habits affect their virtual world over time.

+RealityVerse was inspired by the idea that personal habits shape long-term outcomes just as small environmental changes influence an ecosystem.
+The project demonstrates how AI agents can transform everyday user actions into meaningful simulations and insights.

 ---

 ## ✨ Features